How to find the best schools in Bali in 2022

 Transport and Traffic Considerations when Selecting a School in Bali

-In most cases, I would advise choosing the school in Bali first, and then looking at where you can live on the island.
+I would advise choose your school in Bali first, and then look at where you can live on the island.
 The logistics of driving to school in Bali traffic is something you need to consider as you don’t want to spend most of you day commuting.
 However, this is just a fact of life in Bali and the reality is that it will always take some time commuting every day.
 Luckily, some schools offer schools buses and parents organise carpools as well.

 Unfortunately, you will not get an accurate indication when you Google the directions and look at the distances and time it takes from your home to your Balinese school.
 You need to drive the route and, depending on the day you, it could be another 20 minutes or more.
 Every day is unpredictable: there could be a Balinese ceremony (very common!) so the road is blocked off, sudden floods (in the wet season) or new potholes causing the traffic that day to fluctuate.